Bay Windows

 Splay Bay

-When most people picture a bay window, it’s usually a splay bay that comes to mind.
-Made up of three or more panes, a splay bay features a large central window with two angled side windows.
+When you imagine a bay window, it’s likely to be a splay bay that springs to mind.
+Made up of three or more panes, a splay bay window has a central window and two splayed side windows which usually open from the top.

 Square Bay